ducalex/doom-ng-odroid-go/README.md

 # Compilation

+## ESP-IDF 4.x
-ESP-IDF version 4.0.1 or greater is required to compile.
+ESP-IDF version 4.0.1 or greater is required to compile the current code.

 - `idf.py app`
 - `./tools/mkfw.py doom.fw "Doom" tile.raw 0 0 0 app build/doom-esp32.bin`

+## ESP-IDF 3.3
+Release 20190922 is the last one that can be built with ESP-IDF 3.3.
+There is a zipped snapshot in the `data` folder, in case the git history gets lost.

+- `./builddoom.sh`